goto-eof/elisys-home-automation/README.md

 data provided by a several sensors controlled by a ESP32 device (or Raspberry Pi).
 Moreover, EHAS provides the functionality to control remotely a Relay device.
 In particular, it allows to:

-- Motion detector
+- retrieve data from a Motion detector
   - supply the configuration for the motion sensor when it starts for the first time;
   - send notifications via Discord when a motion is detected, so that when a post request is handled;
   - keep trace about the sensor status:  alive/disabled.

-- Weather station
+- retrieve data from a Weather station
   - store temperature/humidity/pressure from sensors
   - provide the last temperature/humidity/pressure values
   - provide the list of temperature/humidity/pressure values by date